Adam Air: Flight 782

-On 11 February 2006, Adam Air Flight 782, registered as PK-KKE, lost navigational and communications systems 20 minutes into a flight from Jakarta to Makassar, Sulawesi.
+On 11 February 2006, Adam Air Flight 782, a Boeing 737-300 registered as PK-KKE, lost navigational and communications systems 20 minutes into a flight from Jakarta to Makassar, Sulawesi.
 The aircraft was subsequently flown into a radar "black spot" and was lost for several hours, eventually making an emergency landing at Tambolaka Airport, Sumba (on a different island 481 km away from their intended destination, and southeast from their origin, instead of northeast).
 The pilot in that incident was fired.
 Adam Air broke multiple safety regulations, including removing an aircraft before it was due for inspection by aviation authorities.